-MEDICATION GUIDE Gabapentin Capsules, USF

-(gab" a pen' tin)
+MEDICATION GUIDE (gab" a pen' tin) What is the most important information I should know about gabapentin capsules?

-What is the most important information I should know about gabapentin capsules?
-Do not stop taking gabapentin capsules without first talking to your healthcare provider.
-Stopping gabapentin capsules suddenly can cause serious problems.
+Do not stop taking gabapentin capsules without first talking to your healthcare Stopping gabapentin capsules suddenly can cause serious problems.

-Gabapentin capsules can cause serious side effects including:

-1. Suicidal Thoughts.
-Like other antiepileptic drugs, gabapentin capsules may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
+Gabapentin capsules can cause serious side effects including: 1.
+Suicidal Thoughts.
+Like other antiepileptic drugs, gabapentin capsules may cause suicidal thoughts or actions in a very small number of people, about 1 in thoughts about suicide or dving